 SPEAK TO YOUR CHILD’S CLASS TEACHER

-The SENCO may arrange to meet with you to discuss your concerns and a plan of action.
-Your may will be placed on the Special Needs Register or receive some intervention work.
+The ANL/SENDCo may arrange to meet with you to discuss your concerns and a plan of action.
+Your child may well be placed on the Special Needs Register or receive some intervention work.

 What will the school do next?

 HOW WILL WE KNOW WHAT MY CHILD’S NEEDS ARE?

 Interventions and a My Plan may immediately be put together or advice/assessment may be requested by an outside agency.
 If this is the case, you will receive correspondence directly from other professionals e.g. Speech and Language Therapist, Occupational Therapist.

 Teachers and the ANL/SENDCo will use both formal and informal assessments of your child (observations, monitoring data and pupil progress every half term).
 You may be asked to contribute your own observations.
 The school may ask for classroom observations from other professionals such as the educational psychologist or Speech and Language Therapist.